vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 Pagecache
 ~~~~~~~~~

-For filesystems using Linux's pagecache, the ``->readpage()`` and
+For filesystems using Linux's pagecache, the ``->read_folio()`` and
-``->readpages()`` methods must be modified to verify pages before they
+``->readahead()`` methods must be modified to verify folios before
-are marked Uptodate.
+they are marked Uptodate.
 Merely hooking ``->read_iter()`` would be
 insufficient, since ``->read_iter()`` is not used for memory maps.

-Therefore, fs/verity/ provides a function fsverity_verify_page() which
+Therefore, fs/verity/ provides the function fsverity_verify_blocks()
-verifies a page that has been read into the pagecache of a verity
+which verifies data that has been read into the pagecache of a verity
-inode, but is still locked and not Uptodate, so it's not yet readable
+inode.
+The containing folio must still be locked and not Uptodate, so
-by userspace.
+it's not yet readable by userspace.
 As needed to do the verification,
-fsverity_verify_page() will call back into the filesystem to read
+fsverity_verify_blocks() will call back into the filesystem to read
-Merkle tree pages via fsverity_operations::read_merkle_tree_page().
+hash blocks via fsverity_operations::read_merkle_tree_page().

-fsverity_verify_page() returns false if verification failed; in this
+fsverity_verify_blocks() returns false if verification failed; in this
-case, the filesystem must not set the page Uptodate.
+case, the filesystem must not set the folio Uptodate.
 Following this,
 as per the usual Linux pagecache behavior, attempts by userspace to
-read() from the part of the file containing the page will fail with
+read() from the part of the file containing the folio will fail with
-EIO, and accesses to the page within a memory map will raise SIGBUS.
+EIO, and accesses to the folio within a memory map will raise SIGBUS.

-fsverity_verify_page() currently only supports the case where the
-Merkle tree block size is equal to PAGE_SIZE (often 4096 bytes).

-In principle, fsverity_verify_page() verifies the entire path in the
+In principle, verifying a data block requires verifying the entire
-Merkle tree from the data page to the root hash.
-However, for
+path in the Merkle tree from the data block to the root hash.
-efficiency the filesystem may cache the hash pages.
-Therefore,
+However, for efficiency the filesystem may cache the hash blocks.
-fsverity_verify_page() only ascends the tree reading hash pages until
+Therefore, fsverity_verify_blocks() only ascends the tree reading hash
-an already-verified hash page is seen, as indicated by the PageChecked
+blocks until an already-verified hash block is seen.
+It then verifies
-bit being set.
-It then verifies the path to that page.
+the path to that block.

 This optimization, which is also used by dm-verity, results in
 excellent sequential read performance.
 This is because usually (e.g.
-127 in 128 times for 4K blocks and SHA-256) the hash page from the
+127 in 128 times for 4K blocks and SHA-256) the hash block from the
 bottom level of the tree will already be cached and checked from
-reading a previous data page.
+reading a previous data block.
 However, random reads perform worse.

 Block device based filesystems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Block device based filesystems (e.g. ext4 and f2fs) in Linux also use the pagecache, so the above subsection applies too.
-However, they also usually read many pages from a file at once, grouped into a structure called a "bio".
-To make it easier for these types of filesystems to support fs-verity, fs/verity/ also provides a function fsverity_verify_bio() which verifies all pages in a bio.
+However, they also usually read many data blocks from a file at once, grouped into a structure called a "bio".
+To make it easier for these types of filesystems to support fs-verity, fs/verity/ also provides a function fsverity_verify_bio() which verifies all data blocks in a bio.

 ext4 and f2fs also support encryption.
-If a verity file is also encrypted, the pages must be decrypted before being verified.
+If a verity file is also encrypted, the data must be decrypted before being verified.
 To support this, these filesystems allocate a "post-read context" for each bio and store it in ``->bi_private``::